How to buy the best PVR or set-top box

-Subtitles are transmitted on some digital TV shows and a PVR will automatically record them.
+Subtitles, often referred to as Closed Captions (or 'CC') are transmitted on some digital TV shows and a PVR will automatically record them.
 They can be switched on or off while watching either a live or recorded program using the remote control.
 Legislation requires that 90% of ITV and Channel 4 programmes must be subtitled, the BBC has been subtitling 100% of its programmes since April 2008.

 Subtitling obligations have been extended to many other channels, whether they are broadcast by digital terrestrial or digital satellite signals.
 Currently, most channels are ahead of the targets set for them.

 The Communications Act 2003 requires broadcasters to meet the legal requirements either by programmes being translated into sign language or programmes being made by or for deaf people and presented in sign language.

 What should I check for when buying a set-top box or PVR?

 Set-top boxes and PVRs can be bought on the high street or online.
 High-street shopping allows you to see (and possibly play with) a range of models before parting with your cash.
 And good sales staff should also be able to answer your queries.
 However, the lowest prices are generally found online.

 When shopping consider the following points:

 - Electronic programme guide (EPG): the EPG is a vital part of a set-top box or PVR, and its layout is crucial to how easy it is to use.
 The speed at which you can navigate around the EPG, find the programme you want and select it for recording has a huge impact on how easy the machine is to use.